Bourbon Reforms: The Catholic Church

 The reforms caused many religious tensions as well as social tensions.
 One of the most major modifications in the Bourbon Reforms was the expulsion of the Jesuits.
 The Society of Jesus, the members being the Jesuits, had become one of the most powerful organizations in the colonies at the time and had a distinct amount of power until the Bourbon Reforms.
 First, under the 1750 Treaty of Madrid, which orchestrated a land exchange between Spain and Portugal in South America, Spain's intention to give Portugal territory containing a total of seven Jesuit missions sparked intense Jesuit resistance, and war between Spain and Portugal broke out in 1762.
 In 1767, Charles III of Spain ordered the expulsion of 2,200 Jesuits from the vice royalties.
 Of the 2,200 that were exiled, 678 were from Mexico (New Spain) with 75% of the Jesuits from Mexico being Mexican-born.

 However, the Jesuits also were more than just a missionary group.
 They were very clever and influential businessmen and had control over significant portions of the American colonies.
 Moreover, the Jesuits were a group that emerged from the Counter-Reformation movement.
 They came to be functionally as soldiers of the church and therefore had a special allegiance to the papacy.
 Thus, it was likely in the best interest of the Crown to make sure that the people on the ground in the American colonies would have a stronger allegiance to the Crown than to any other external group.

 The expulsion of the Jesuits which was frowned upon among many colonists.
 Many historians believe that the Bourbon Reforms would bring forth self-confidence for American-born Spaniards.
-The expulsion of the Jesuits confronted the liberal ideology of the nineteenth century and conservative positions of the time.
+The expulsion of the Jesuits confronted the liberal ideology of the eighteenth century and conservative positions of the time.
 The expulsion represented aspects of liberal ideology as a need to break away from colonial past, progress and civilization as attainable objectives, education as a neutral term of religious instruction, and the separation of the Catholic Church and state.
 These factors played a major role in the modernization of Spanish America.
 Spanish soldiers went to Mexico and rounded up the Jesuits to be exiled to Italy.
 The Jesuits were then placed on Spanish warships and sent to the Italian port of Civitavecchia.
 Upon arrival, Pope Clement XIII refused to let the prisoners set foot on papal territory.
 The warships then went to the island of Corsica, but due to a rebellion on shore, it took a while to let the Jesuits onto the island.
 Bernardo Tanucci, adviser to Charles III, did not welcome the Jesuits into Naples and the Jesuits were threatened with death if they crossed the border of the Papal States back to Naples.
 Historian Charles Gibson stated that the expulsion of the Jesuits was a "sudden and devastating move" by the Spanish Crown to assert royal control.